icryo/Testing/README.md

-Wiki with some of my random testing notes, no garuntee they'll work for you or be accurate.
+Wiki with some of my testing notes, no garuntee they'll work for you or be accurate.

 GLHF

 Bypass CrowdStrike
 wmic product where "description='CrowdStrike Sensor Platform'" Uninstall